-Medical technology companies are vulnerable to business risks.
-Issues may arise from competitors, regulatory requirements and challenges inherent to innovation and the financial mechanisms driving R&D efforts.
+Medical technology and life science companies are among the most forward-thinking organizations today whose innovation introduces uncharted risks and exposures.
+Whether from competitors, regulatory requirements or the financial mechanisms driving R&D efforts, properly minimizing your exposure to risk is critical to ongoing success.
 Appropriate comprehensive insurance coverages can help prevent an unplanned event from becoming a severe financial loss.
-OneBeacon offers superior protection and peace of mind for companies of all sizes, domestically and internationally.
+Through OneBeacon’s Medical Technology Solutions™ protection, you gain superior protection and peace of mind, both domestically and internationally.

 The medical technology (MedTech) or life science companies we consider create medical products and technologies used in healthcare, but do not provide healthcare services directly to patients.